nebari-dev/nebari/docs/source/installation/login.md

 To add a QHub user from the web console for Keycloak, visit <https://myqhubsite.com/auth/admin/>.
 Log in using the username `root`, as shown above.

 All QHub users will be part of the `qhub` realm (a realm is a distinct identity provider and set of users in Keycloak).

 > NOTE: The root user alone is a member of the `master` realm.

-The `qhub` realm should be selected by default.
+The `qhub` realm is selected by default, we strongly recommend leaving it as is.

-Click 'Users' along the left-hand side of the page.
+1. Click 'Users' along the left-hand side of the page.

-Click the 'Add user' button and you will see the new user form:
+2. Click the 'Add user' button and you will see the new user form:

 ![Keycloak add user tab screenshot - new user form ](../images/keycloak_add_users.png)

-There are three fields, outlined above, which should be filled out.
+3. Fill out the three fields, outlined above.
 These are 'Username', 'Email', and 'Groups'.

 Depending on the authentication provider selected ('password', 'GitHub' or 'Auth0'), the values entered into the 'Username' field will differ slightly.
 The following table outlines those differences: